Now Reports

 Kitsuki Castle Town Walk and Doll Tour

 Kitsuki, a picturesque castle town steeped in Edo period ambiance, is celebrated for its distinctive “sandwich” urban structure, with samurai residences perched atop the northern and southern hills and merchants’ homes nestled within the valley.
-This architectural harmony sets the stage for the town-wide display of diverse Hina dolls in over 30 venues, including historic samurai and merchant dwellings.
+This architectural harmony sets the stage for the town-wide display of diverse Hina dolls in over 31 venues, including Kitsuki Castle and the samurai residence.
 A unique cultural incentive encourages visitors to don traditional Japanese attire by offering free admission to public cultural and tourism facilities.
 Furthermore, with kimono rental services readily available (provided by Warakuan), many guests seize the opportunity to stroll through Kitsuki in traditional dress, deeply engaging with the town’s rich heritage and historical beauty.

 • Free entry (some venues charge entry fees)